q137789954/telegram-bot-demo/README.md

 - [Visual Studio Code](https://code.visualstudio.com/download)

 ### Dependencies
-Type these command in your terminal and press <kbd>enter</kbd> after each one.
+Type these commands in your terminal and press <kbd>enter</kbd> after each one.

 ```shell
 go mod init example.com/TutorialBot